sakaal/admin_client_ansible/README.md

    or otherwise needed.
 Then run:

         ansible-playbook -K admin_client.yml -i local

+1. Create or edit `/root/.vault_pass.txt` with the configuration database encryption password as a single line.
+Keep a backup copy of the password in the document safe.

 1. If you have a backup copy of an existing sensitive data image, look up the passphrase in the document safe and restore the backup.